miguelRepo/aircraft-accidents-analysis/README.md

 Exploratory data analysis of **18,498 aviation accidents** recorded by the National Transportation Safety Board (NTSB) between 2008 and 2025.

-Built as a portfolio project by an aeronautical engineer turned data analyst — domain knowledge shapes the questions asked, particularly around flight phases, weather conditions, and human factors.
+Built as a portfolio project, with a focus on flight phases, weather conditions, and human factors.

 ---